kriserickson/aging-coder/src/posts/older/2014-01-06-it-appears-like-you-are-building-a-framework.md

 ---
 layout: post
-title: "It appears like you are building a framework"
+title: It appears like you are building a framework
-description: ""
+description: The post discusses building a mobile framework and the caution against reinventing the wheel.
+It reflects on past framework choices and the pitfalls of copying ActiveRecord.
 category: TopcoatTouch
-tags: [Mobile,Programming]
+tags:
+  - Mobile
+  - Programming
 ---